JuliaCI/julia-buildkite/devdocs/create-new-release-pipeline.md

 1. Go to https://buildkite.com/julialang
-2. In the top-right-hand corner, click on the plus sign (in a white circle).
+2. In the top-right-hand corner, click on the white "New Pipeline" button.
 3. You are now on a page that says "New Pipeline".
 Fill in the fields as follows:
     - Name: `julia-release-1.9`
     - Description: `https://github.com/JuliaLang/julia`